webclinic017/edgedb/docs/reference/edgeql/insert.rst

 Conflicts
 ---------

-.. index:: unless conflict on, else
+.. api-index:: unless conflict on, else

 |Gel| provides a general-purpose mechanism for gracefully handling possible
 exclusivity constraint violations.
 Consider a scenario where we are trying to